Amenable cones are particularly nice: Amenable convex sets and their basic properties

 \end{proof} Let $\stdCone$ be a closed convex cone.
 In \cite[Proposition~12]{L19} it was shown that a face $\stdFace \face \stdCone$ satisfies \eqref{eq:def_am_cone} if and only if $\stdCone$ and $\lspan \stdFace$ are boundedly linearly regular.
 Since $\lspan \stdFace = \aff \stdFace$, in view of Proposition~\ref{prop:am_eq}, we conclude that $\stdCone$ is amenable as a cone (i.e., \eqref{eq:def_am_cone} is satisfied for every face) if and only if $\stdCone$ is amenable as a convex set (i.e., Definition~\ref{def:am} is satisfied).

 Enforcing boundedness allows to prove closure of amenable sets under several common operations, such as intersections, direct products, linear transformations and lifts (see Proposition~\ref{prop:am_int} and Theorem~\ref{thm:slice}).
-The following example shows that boundedness cannot be removed from Definition~\ref{def:am} when dealing with general convex sets.
+The following example shows that boundedness is essential in Definition~\ref{def:am} when dealing with general convex sets.

 \begin{example}[Boundedness is essential in the definition of amenability] In the definition of amenability, we require that \eqref{eq:am_def} holds only when a bounded set $B$ is specified and $\kappa$ is allowed to change with $B$.
 Here, we show an example, based on Example~1 in \cite{Sturm00}, of an amenable convex set for which \eqref{eq:am_def} does not hold globally.
-We define $C$ as
+Let

 The set $C$ is the intersection of an ice-cream cone and a half-space, shown in Fig.~\ref{fig:examplebounded}.